Master's Degree in Environmental Nutrition

 Registered dietitians/nutritionists (RD/RDN) may receive six credit hours of Experiential Learning Credit (ELC).

 Some of our graduates and current students include an organic farmer, wellness educator, agriculture extension service agent, athlete, nurse, rancher, non-profit employee, registered dietitian nutritionists and registered dietetic technician.

 For more info:

 - Concentration: Environmental Nutrition (online)

 - Degree Sheet

-Graduates with a master’s degree in environmental nutrition are well prepared for advancement in the workplace within:
+Upon graduating with a master’s degree in environmental nutrition, you are well prepared for advancement in the workplace within:

 The online program delivery is designed to accommodate employees who could benefit with job advancement or job security through acquiring an applied master’s degree in a flexible manner.

 Jane Nuckolls Endowed Scholarship in Environmental Nutrition is awarded each year.
-For more information, please view the UM Tiger Scholarship Manager.
+For more information, please view the UofM Tiger Scholarship Manager.

-"After completing the M.S. program in environmental nutrition, I was accepted into the dietetic internship program at Iowa State University.
-Because of my relevant graduate work, I received four weeks of prior-assessed learning credits and was recruited to serve on a pilot project on Sustainable, Resilient, and Healthy Food and Water Systems at Iowa State." - Lauren Hulen Boggs
+"After completing the master's program in environmental nutrition, I was accepted into the dietetic internship program at Iowa State University.
+Because of my relevant graduate work, I received four weeks of prior-assessed learning credits and was recruited to serve on a pilot project on Sustainable, Resilient, and Healthy Food and Water Systems at Iowa State." -Lauren Hulen Boggs